A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Evaluation

 Following the workflow mentioned above, we parse the \texttt{require ments.txt} file and transfer the dependencies, along with their corresponding version constraints, into the \texttt{pyproject.toml} file, which is the project file for the strong PM \texttt{Poetry}.
 Subsequently, we generate the corresponding lock file and use both \texttt{Syft} and \texttt{Trivy} to construct an SBOM based on this lock file and compare the results.
 In total, 32 dependencies are now identified consistently.
 Based on the newly generated SBOM file, we conduct a vulnerability scan and no vulnerabilities are found in this repository.

 This use case shows how easily we can generate an accurate SBOM and conduct a vulnerability scan even when a certain project uses a weak PM and project file to manage its dependencies.
+Our experiment demonstrates that bridging it to a strong PM flow (as detailed in our migration guidelines in Section~\ref{sec:migrate}) effectively eliminates the noise caused by incomplete dependency resolution.
 In this case study, SBOM tools produce identical and accurate reports that match the ground truth, and the subsequent vulnerability scan validates the security of the repository, with no vulnerabilities detected.